|Home||Energy||Nuclear Fusion||Electricity||Climate Change||Lighting Control||Contacts||Links|

 (94 m / 104 m) = .9038

-In order to control the flow through the Niagara River it is necessary to build a set of very robust control gates at the inlet to the river from Lake Erie.
+In order to control the flow through the Niagara River it is necessary to build a set of very robust control gates at the inlet to the Niagara River from Lake Erie.
 These control gates should be earthquake resistant.
 It is envisaged that these control gates would be similar in design to the control gates used on the existing Thames Barrier in the UK.
 The exact location of these control gates will be dictated by local topographic features and local depth to bedrock.
+These control gates should be engineered to allow an ultimate depth swing in Lake Erie of about 4 m.

 PUMPED HYDRAULIC ENERGY STORAGE SYSTEM POTENTIAL: